xincere-inc/xincere-blog/README.md

 We welcome contributions!
 Please follow these steps:

 1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature-name`.
+2. Create a new branch: git checkout -b feature/your-feature-name.
-3. Commit your changes: `git commit -m 'Add some feature'`.
+3. Commit your changes: git commit -m 'Add some feature'.
-4. Push to the branch: `git push origin feature/your-feature-name`.
+4. Push to the branch: git push origin feature/your-feature-name.
 5. Open a pull request.

 ---

 ## License

-This project is licensed under the **MIT License**.
-See the [LICENSE](./LICENSE) file for details.```
+This project is licensed under the *MIT License*.
+See the [LICENSE](./LICENSE) file for details.